ersadul/ersadul/python/pandas/README.md

 ## Pandas python library
-that i use to manipulate data such as: import/export data from different sourses, add/update/delete rows or columns, filtering data, grouping data, sorting data, cleaning data from null values and different type data.
+that i use to manipulate data such as: import/export data from different sourses, add/update/delete rows or columns, filtering data, grouping data, sorting data, and cleaning data from null values and different types of data.

 i use [2019 stack overflow survey data][so] to learn how to do things with data. and i watch pandas youtube playlist from [Corey Schafer][cs]